 State law requires all businesses employing three or more employees, must offer workers’ comp coverage.
 This includes corporations, sole proprietorships, limited liability companies, and partnerships.
 Businesses with one or more employees engaged in activities that involve the use or presence of radiation are also required to carry workers’ comp insurance.

 There are some exceptions, though, including:

-- Domestic workers employed in someone else’s home
+- Domestic workers directly employed by the household

-- Prove your job exposed you to greater risk of contracting it than the general public.
-(For example: You are an EMT, ambulance driver or other first-line emergency responder.)
+- Prove your job exposed you to a higher risk of contracting it than the general public.
+For example: You are an EMT, ambulance driver or other first-line emergency responder.

 - Show you contracted the disease while performing your usual job duties in your place of employment.
 This means you must prove you had zero exposure to potentially infected people outside your home except while doing your job.

-How to Apply for North Carolina Workers’ Compensation Benefits
+How to File Your North Carolina Workers’ Compensation Claim